 “The Artistic Touch 5”, Chris Unwin (North Light Books, 2012)

 Jurying exhibits is a challenge Edee loves.
 Some of the 190 shows she has judged are the International Society of Experimental Artists 19th Annual in Grand Rapids, Michigan, a University of Michigan National Study, the Sioux Ste.
 Marie Environmental Exhibition in Canada and the Greater Flint Art Council Annual Competition in Flint, Michigan

 Painting trips to Italy, France, Belize, the Dutch West Indies, Spain, Mexico, Portugal, Greece and Turkey have provided ideas and inspirations for her collage and watercolor paintings.
 Over 300 artists accompanied Edee on 13 trips, followed by group exhibits in Michigan galleries of paintings done on location.

 In 1980 Joppich’s Bay Street Gallery opened in Northport Michigan.
 Many of Michigan’s finest artists have been invited to show their works there.
-Edee continues to serve as curator, director and Artist in Residence of the gallery, welcoming visitors from the U.S. and from countries around the world.
+Edee served as curator, director and Artist in Residence of the gallery, welcoming visitors from the U.S. and from countries around the world.
+The Gallery recently closed.